pjavier1988/python-dessign-patterns/README.md

 ### Facade

 The CheckoutFacade class provides a simplified interface for placing an order.
 It encapsulates the complexities of the payment, shipping, and order objects behind a single interface.
 The client can create a CheckoutFacade object and call its place_order method, without worrying about the details of payment, shipping, or order processing.

+### Adapter

+Suppose we have a third-party library that provides functionality to work with data in a specific format, let's say it works with data in a CSV format.
+Now, let's say we want to use this library in our project, but we work with data in a different format, such as JSON.
+In this case, we can use the Adapter pattern to make the third-party library work with our data format.

+In this example, we have a CSVLibrary class that works with data in CSV format.
+We also have a JSONAdapter class that works with data in JSON format.
+The CSVToJSONAdapter class is an adapter class that adapts the CSVLibrary class to work with JSON data.

+We create instances of CSVLibrary and CSVToJSONAdapter classes and use them to create instances of JSONAdapter class to work with JSON data.
+We can then use the get_value() method of the JSONAdapter class to retrieve values from the JSON data.

+This is an example of how the Adapter pattern can be used in Python to make two incompatible interfaces work together.